Philodromus cespitum: Phylogeny

 Philodromus lividus and Philodromus longipalpis were originally thought to be subspecies of P. cespitum.
 Since no evidence was found to place them in the subspecific category, they were made their own species.
 Males of P. lividus and P. cespitum have differently shaped sperm ducts.
 Female P. longipalpis have a larger median plate and atrium of the epigyne than P. cespitum.

 Philodromus fuscolimbatus, another species in the Philodromus aureolus species group, was also originally thought to be a subspecies of P. cespitum.
 However, the two species can be differentiated by the shapes of their sperm ducts.
 Sympatry occurs between P. cespitum and P. fuscolimbatus in the northern Alps, a region where the two species overlap.

 Philodromus cespitum can also coexist with related species Philodromus albidus and Philodromus aureolus in the same geographic area.
 They accomplish this by occupying different trophic and habitat niches.

 Females of the species Philodromus buchari very closely resemble females of P. cespitum, although P. buchari are slightly larger.

 Neural arrangement in the pedipalps of male cave spiders Hickmana troglodytes is almost identical to the neural arrangement in the pedipalps of male P. cespitum.

 Habitat and distribution

 Philodromus cespitum is a foliage-dweller, and is the dominant species found in Central European fruit orchards.
 It is more highly concentrated in orchard centers than edges.
 Larger individuals are found in the center and smaller individuals are found around the edges.
 This species is also found in cotton fields.
-P. cespitum is distributed across North America, Europe, North Africa, Turkey, Russia, Kazakhstan, China, Korea, and Japan.
+Its distribution extends across North America, Europe, North Africa, Turkey, Russia, Kazakhstan, China, Korea, and Japan.
 Adult females are most commonly observed in June and July.
 Spiderlings are present year-round but are most abundant from August to October.